elastic/apm/specs/agents/log-onboarding.md

 ## `log_ecs_formatter_allow_list` configuration

-Only formatters that match an item on this list will be automatically reformatted to ECS when `log_ecs_formatting` is set to any option other than `off`.
+Only formatters that match an item on this list will be automatically reformatted to ECS when `log_ecs_reformatting` is set to any option other than `off`.
 A "formatter" is a generic name used to describe the logging-framework-specific entity that is responsible for the formatting of log events.
 Currently this option is only implemented in the Java agent, where formatters are subtypes of `Layout` or `Encoder`, depending on the logging framework.